azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 9. You can join with as many sessions as you want (The Hotel Lobby is basically a public chat room).

     > **Note**: _Debugging Tips_: If you don't see your messages showing up in the Live Chat window, double check your Azure Event Hub and Service Bus activity.
 Open the Metrics screen.
 Make sure incoming and outgoing messages are being processed.
-Validate the WebChat application settings values.
+Validate the web and function application settings values.
 Also, if you navigate to the Azure Function Monitor, you can get more clues to any problems.
 Below is example of the log output.
 It can take up to 5 minutes for log entries to display.

     ![The Azure Function log is shown with the output of an error displayed.](media/2019-11-24-07-23-56.png "Azure Function Monitor Log Example")